 When drafting the law, the experience of other EU countries was taken into account to regulate tobacco substitute products at national level.
 Given the lack of sufficient scientific studies on the effects of such products, only few EU countries have introduced a regulation or restrictions on tobacco substitute products (including tobacco-free nicotine pouches).
 National regulation on tobacco substitute products is currently in place in Denmark, the Netherlands, Belgium, the Czech Republic and Germany.
-Only few EU countries have set limits on the nicotine concentration in pouches - the Netherlands and Germanyhave imposed a ban for the placement on market of nicotine pouches containing more than 0.035 mg of nicotine.
-Moreover instead of introducing a regulation, Belgium intents to prohibit the placement of such products on the market.
-Finland, which has an effective regulation of tobacco-free nicotine pouches, including nicotine concentration, intends to amend its Tobacco Lawbanning the placement on the market, sale, supply and import of tobacco-free nicotine pouches in Finland.
+Only few EU countries have set limits on the nicotine concentration in pouches - the Netherlands14 and Germany15have imposed a ban for the placement on market of nicotine pouches containing more than 0.035 mg of nicotine.
+Moreover instead of introducing a regulation, Belgium intents to prohibit the placement of such products on the market16.
+Finland, which has an effective regulation of tobacco-free nicotine pouches, including nicotine concentration, intends to amend its Tobacco-free nicotine pouches in Finland.